 Rule 51.
 Introduction of Bills.
 A member may introduce bills and resolutions by filing them with the House Clerk on the floor or in the Clerk's office at any time the office is open.
 The member filing the bill or resolution shall be the primary sponsor of the bill or resolution, and with the sponsor's permission, one member may sign the bill as primary co-sponsor.
 Other members may co-sponsor the bill or resolution only with the sponsor's permission and by filing the proper papers with the Clerk.
+Bills and resolutions must be signed by the sponsors and co-sponsors with the member's legislative district numbers beside their signature.
 A co-sponsor may withdraw co-sponsorship of the bill or resolution with or without the sponsor's permission by filing the proper papers with the Clerk.
-Bills and resolutions filed after the

-House has concluded the Introduction and Reading of New Bills, in Rule 4, Order of Business, shall be considered as having been introduced the next succeeding legislative day.
+Bills and resolutions filed after the House has concluded the Introduction and Reading of New Bills, in Rule 4, Order of Business, shall be considered as having been introduced the next succeeding legislative day.
 The House Clerk shall number bills in the order received and transmit a copy immediately after introduction on the House floor to the Committee on Committees for reference to committee.